 A pressure cooker reaches cooking temperatures above the boiling point of water (212 F. or 100 C.).
 Pressure cooking involves time to bring water to a boil, reach cooking temperature, and a period at the operating pressure and temperature.
 Pressure cookers use high heat to build pressure and get food to a cooking temperature; low heat to maintain heat and pressure.
 Pressure cookers have sealing lid and valves.
 The lids are metal with locking rims.
 The cook cannot see what is going on an monitors the events in the pot by watching valves pot shut and by readouts in electronic models.

-Recipes for pressure cookers state the cooking time as the period under operating pressure.
-Recipe will address how to release pressure.
 Pressure cookers have two working valves (many have additional emergency or safety valves):

 - Float valve: responds to steam pressure, pops up to seal the lid and engages a lock to prevent opening the lid while the device is under pressure; and